AliLynne/alilynne-website/src/posts/2019_11_03/_simplifying_javascript.md

 - predictable

 > 'parameters are lists of arguments, so the spread operator allows you to convert an array to a list of parameters'

+## Tip 8 - Avoid Push Mutations with the Spread Operator

+> mutations can have unexpected consequences

+> The `.push()` method chanages the original array by adding an item to the end